pipe-cd/pipecd/docs/content/en/docs-dev/user-guide/automated-deployment-analysis.md

         sum without(status) (rate(http_requests_total{job="{{ .App.Name }}"}[1m]))
 ```

-Once the AnalysisTemplate is defined, you can reference from the deployment configuration using the `template` field.
+Once the AnalysisTemplate is defined, you can reference from the application configuration using the `template` field.

 ```yaml
 apiVersion: pipecd.dev/v1beta1